Bovenden

 Bovenden is a municipality in the district of Göttingen, in Lower Saxony, Germany.
 In 2020 the population in the eight villages belonging to the municipality was 13,891.

 Geography

 Bovenden is situated on the river Leine, approx. 6 km north of Göttingen and on the north western border of Göttingen Forest.
-The main village of the municipality, Bovenden, is between Ostererg and the Keuperrücken of the Lieth, a small river which flows into the river Leine.
+The main village of the municipality, Bovenden, is between Osterberg and the Keuperrücken of the Lieth, a small river which flows into the river Leine.
 On a hill east of the village Eddigehausen stand the remains of the Plesse Castle.

 Parts of the municipality

 The municipality is divided into the following villages: